 Lastly, I fired up Graffiti 3D by launching it from the start menu.
 I was even able to pin it to a nearby wall in the room in front of me.
 I dragged my fingers and a 3D neon shape followed me every movement across the room.
 When I finished, I panned it around, resized it and dropped it on the table behind me, again, all in the real world.

 Microsoft tells me that this experience is powered by two things.
 The holographic processing unit, or HPU 2.0, handles all the holographic aspects of this experience and powers the sensors and the cameras for the holograms.
 The Snapdragon 850 SoC meanwhile, handles the computing aspect, and loading apps.
-The underlying layer is Windows 10 Holographic, a version of
+The underlying layer is Windows 10 Holographic, a version of Windows 10 designed for the HoloLens 2.

 At the end of the day, as cool as these experiences all, it’s not for your average consumer.
 Microsoft says it is designed for enterprise.
 There are a few use cases, including remote assistance, training & task guidance, collaborative visualization, and contextual data access.
 Two of its partners are putting all of this to work with apps or services, which is where “Time to Value” comes back in.